Great grey owl: Range

-In northeastern North America, the owls are found year-round in southern Quebec and Ontario, but individuals will sometimes move further south in winter into New York and New England, apparently in pursuit of more abundant prey.
+In northeastern North America, the owls are found year-round in southern Quebec and Ontario, but individuals sometimes move further south in winter into New York and New England, apparently in pursuit of more abundant prey.
 Great grey owls are rarely sighted as far south as Pennsylvania and Long Island, New York.
 In winter 2017, the birds were recorded in northern New York in Robert Moses State Park and central Maine.
+Although rare, sightings have also occurred in Iowa, Wisconsin, North Dakota, South Dakota, and Utah.